-Modafinil For Studying: A Real Life Limitless Pill or Just Hype?
+Modafinil for Studying: A Real-Life Limitless Pill or Just Hype?

 Ever since the 2011 Bradley Cooper movie Limitless hit the big screens, pop culture has been obsessed with the idea of cognitive enhancement.

+One pill that would quickly help you become the smartest version of yourself, allowing you to unlock the lifestyle you truly want.
 It's a nice vision, right?
 But surely it's completely out of the realms of possibility?

 On university campuses around the world, it is becoming increasingly common to see students taking what is commonly referred to as nootropics, study drugs or smart pills.